Divius/Divius.github.io/posts/ironic-denver-2019.rst

 This session was dedicated to making the deploy templates framework more usable in practice.

-* We agreed that we need to implement support for in-band deploy steps (other than the built-in ``deploy.deploy`` step).
+* We need to implement support for in-band deploy steps (other than the built-in ``deploy.deploy`` step).
 We probably need to start IPA before proceeding with the steps, similarly to how it is done with cleaning.

 * We agreed to proceed with splitting the built-in core step, making it a regular deploy step, as well as removing the compatibility shim for drivers